 What is Messianic Judaism?

-Messianic Judaism is a movement of Jewish people from all walks of life, who believe that Yeshua (Jesus -in Hebrew) is the promised Jewish Messiah and Savior for Israel and the world.
+Our definition of Messianic Judaism is that it is a movement of Jewish people from all walks of life, who believe that Yeshua (Jesus -in Hebrew) is the promised Jewish Messiah and Savior for Israel and the world.
 Messianic Jews have not stopped being Jewish.
-On the contrary, Jews who proclaim Yeshua as Messiah have continued to remain strongly Jewish in our identity, lifestyle, and belief that Yeshua is the Jewish Messiah and the fulfillment of true Biblical Judaism.
+On the contrary, Jews who proclaim Yeshua as Messiah have continued to remain strongly Jewish in identity, lifestyle, and personal belief that Yeshua is the Jewish Messiah and the fulfillment of true Biblical Judaism.

 When did Messianic Judaism begin?

 Messianic Judaism is actually 2,000 years old.
 Dating back to the time of the Messiah Yeshua.
 Historically, Yeshua was Jewish.
 He was raised in a Jewish home and ministered to Jewish people in a Jewish land (Eretz Yisrael).
 His disciples were Jewish.
 The apostles were Jewish.
-The writers of the Brit Hadashah (New Covenant or New Testament) were Jewish, and for a time, the faith was strictly Jewish.
+The writers of the Brit Hadashah (New Covenant Writings or New Testament) were Jewish, and for a time, the faith was strictly Jewish.

 Some historians believe that more than one million Jewish people in the first century A.D. believed that Yeshua was the Messiah, both in Israel and outside of Israel (Acts 2:37-42, 4:4, 21:20).